 · No varsity practices should be held until after noon.
 This time would be contingent on the weather conditions at that time and the forecast for the time when students would be returning home.
 Varsity coaches and athletic directors are responsible for monitoring the weather and insuring student athletes can safely travel to and from a practice or a game.

 · Decision about games will be made in collaboration with both schools athletic directors and principals.

-Q. What happens if you have to release students early?
+Q. What happens if the District releases students early?